kappa-db/multifeed-index/README.md

 var kv = umkv(memdb())

 var kvView = indexer({
-  version: 1,  // setting a larger number will cause the index to be purged and rebuilt
+  version: 1,  // setting a different number will cause the index to be purged and rebuilt
   log: multi,
   maxBatch: 5,
   batch: function (nodes, next) {